JoanClaret/jcSlider/README.md

 This plugin does not use jQuery animations.
 Only CSS3, because [performance matters](http://perf.rocks/).
 No need to calculate distances, sizes or whatever, only add and remove classes to elements to animate them.
 It couldn't be easier!

+* Only 1 js file
+* < 1Kb minified
+* Responsive
+* +50 effects
+* Works with html, images... whatever you want to animate

 Installation